Tura Satana: Acting career

 After Faster, Pussycat!
 Kill!
-Kill!, Satana primarily worked with film director Ted V. Mikels in such films as The Astro-Zombies (1968), and The Doll Squad (1973).
-After making Mikels' The Doll Squad in 1973, Satana was shot by a former lover.
-She later found employment in a hospital, a position she kept for four years.
-She had studied nursing at Firmin Desloge Hospital.
-She was then briefly employed as a dispatcher for the Los Angeles Police Department.
-In 1981, her back was broken in a car accident.
-She spent the next two years in and out of hospitals, having two major operations and approximately fifteen others.
+Kill!, Satana primarily worked with film director Ted V. Mikels in such films as The Astro-Zombies (1968) and The Doll Squad (1973).
+After filming The Doll Squad in 1973, Satana was shot by a former lover.
+She later found employment in a hospital, a position she kept for four years—she had studied nursing at Firmin Desloge Hospital.
+She also worked briefly as a dispatcher, later got injured in a serious car accident, and would spend the next two years in and out of hospitals, having two major operations and approximately fifteen others.

-In 2002, she returned to acting, reprising the role of Malvina Satana in Mark of the Astro Zombies (2002), the sequel to The Astro Zombies.
+In 2002 she returned to acting, reprising the role of Malvina Satana in Mark of the Astro Zombies (2002), the sequel to The Astro Zombies.